jaydeepw/audio-wife/README.md

 ##Using default player UI

 AudioWife comes with a simple default player UI that you can use right away.
-This is the simplest and faster way to get AudioWife working.
+This is the simplest and fastest way to get AudioWife working.

 ```java
 // mPlayerContainer = View to integrate default player UI into.